fouad-zouraibi/QwestTv-TEST/README.md

         npm i
         npm run dev

-For the frontend in the same terminal:
+For the frontend open the folder project on a different terminal :

-        cd ..
         cd frontend
         npm i
         npm start